-Based on more than 30 years of research and innovation, Hogan SafeSystem consists of three components that help healthcare providers hire safer workers, create a culture of patient safety, and improve the quality of patient care.
+ased on more than 30 years of research and innovation, Hogan's Safety Report consists of three components that help healthcare providers hire safety-conscious employees, prioritize patient safety, and improve the quality of patient care.

-- 1. The SafeSystem Climate Survey provides critical feedback regarding the existing perceptions of safety at all levels in the organization via a companywide safety score. - 2.
-The Hogan Safety Assessment assesses individuals along six safety-related personality competencies and provides valuable information for hiring and developing candidates. - 3.
-The SafeSystem Coaching Process is designed to accurately identify and teach safe tendencies within an organizational context, providing leadership with the necessary feedback to build and maintain a culture of safe working practices.
+- 1. The Safety Climate Survey provides critical feedback regarding the existing perceptions of safety at all levels of an organization via a companywide safety score. - 2.
+The Hogan Safety Assessment assesses individuals around six safety-related personality competencies and provides valuable information for hiring and developing candidates. - 3.
+The Safety Coaching Process is designed to accurately identify and teach safe tendencies within an organizational context, providing leadership with the necessary feedback to build and maintain a culture of safety.